hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 ```

 Certain entries will contain additional information in the payload, but all audit log entries will contain the above keys.

-### Log Location

-Audit log entries are written to the application logs.
-To distinguish audit Log entries from other log entries, the JSON is prefixed with `[Audit Log]`.
-These are written out to CloudWatch logs just like all other application-level logs.

----